orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * If in Neo4j there are no constraints or indices, the imported OrientDB database is schemaless.

-* If in Neo4j there are constraints or indices, the imported OrientDB database is schema-hybrid (with some properties defined).
+* If in Neo4j there are constraints or indexes, the imported OrientDB database is schema-hybrid (with some properties defined).
 In particular, for any constraint and index:

-	- The Neo4j property where the constraint or index is defined on is determined
+	* The Neo4j property where the constraint or index is defined on, is determined

-	- A corresponding property is created in OrientDB (hence the schema-hybrid mode)
+	* A corresponding property is created in OrientDB (hence the schema-hybrid mode)

 * If a Neo4j unique constraint is found, a corresponding unique index is created in OrientDB

 * If a Neo4j index is found, a corresponding (not unique) OrientDB index is created